ErikBoesen/gimp-web/content/news/2018-03-25_GIMP_2.10_RC1_Released/index.md

     <img src="{filename}gimp-2-10-rc1-metadata-preservation.png" alt="Metadata preservation" width='914' height='380' />
 </figure>

-Note also that these options can also be changed per format ("Load Defaults" and "Save Defaults" button), and of course per file during exporting, just like any other option.
+Note that these options can also be changed per format ("Load Defaults" and "Save Defaults" button), and of course per file during exporting, just like any other option.

 ### Lock brush to view